Etto48/HexPatch/docs/README.md

 ## Known issues

 - Some key combinations may not work as expected, notably `SHIFT + ENTER` on VSCode terminal.
 Please refer to [this issue](https://github.com/crossterm-rs/crossterm/issues/685) for more information.
 Unfortunately, this behavior is out of my control.
-- If you try to write an invalid relative jump instruction with more than one register (e.g. `jmp [rip+rax]`) in X86 architectures the program will crash.
-This problem depends on the `keystone-engine` crate, and it's out of my control.

 ## Special thanks